KHALIDSALMAN/LGridPy/README.md

-# LgridPy
+# LGridPy
-LgridPy software for optimization of power systems.
+LGridPy software for optimization of power systems.
 Developed by Laboratory of Advanced Grids at Escola Politécnica da Universidade de São Paulo